JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 Here's the planned deprecation cycle:

-* 1.8.20: report a warning when Gradle properties are used
+* 1.8.20: report a warning when the deprecated Gradle properties are used
 * 1.9.20: raise this warning to an error
-* 2.0.0: remove Gradle properties; the Kotlin Gradle plugin ignores their usages
+* 2.0.0: remove the deprecated properties; the Kotlin Gradle plugin ignores their usages

 In the unlikely case you face some problems after removing these properties, create an [issue in YouTrack](https://kotl.in/issue).